dbilanoski/cheat-sheets/python/pathlib.md

 # Rename (or move) a file
 renamed_file = file_path.rename('renamed_example.txt') # Moves/renames 'example.txt'
+# The target path may be absolute or relative.
+Relative paths are interpreted relative to the current working directory, _not_ the directory of the `Path` object.

 # Move a file to a new directory
 moved_file = renamed_file.replace(directory_path / 'renamed_example.txt') # Moves it to documents